-Once a corporate or state is ready to go solar, the next step is solar power plant maintenance which is one of the major concerns plant heads have while deciding to go for on-site solar is the maintenance of the solar power plant.
+Once a corporate or state is ready to go solar, the next step is solar power plant maintenance, which is one of the major concerns plant heads have while deciding to go for on-site solar.
 Who will take care of the maintenance?
 How will it be done?
-How will maximum output be ensured?
-These are some of the questions that come up.
+How will the maximum output be ensured?

 Under the Build-Own-Operate (BOO) model, maintenance of solar power plant is handled by the solar developer.
-This ensures equipment life is maximized, and incentives are perfectly aligned with both the parties.
-Solar power plants require very little maintenance as there are no moving parts.
+This ensures maximisation of equipment life and alignment of incentives with both the parties.
+Solar power plants require minimal maintenance as there are no moving parts.

-The regular maintenance activity for a solar array (a number of solar modules connected in series), in India especially, is to keep the surface (glass) dust free.
+- Cleaning: activity for a solar array (some solar modules connected in series), especially in India, is to keep the surface (glass) dust free.
 Occasional inspection and checks of the solar module ensure the performance efficiency at optimal levels.

-- Structure Stability: Solar module mounting frames are examined to make certain that the frames and modules are firmly secured and mounting bolts are rust free.
+- Structure Stability: Solar module mounting frames & modules are examined to make certain that they are firmly secured, and mounting bolts are rust free.
 Junction boxes are inspected to ensure that the wires are not chewed by rodents or insects.

 Inverter / charge controller: